Andriy Taran

-Andriy Vasylyovych Taran (Андрій Васильович Таран; born 4 March 1955) is Ukraine's ambassador to Slovenia.
+Andriy Vasylyovych Taran (Андрій Васильович Таран; born 4 March 1955) is a Ukrainian politician who last served as Ukraine's ambassador to Slovenia from 2022 to 2024.
 He was the 16th Minister of Defence of Ukraine and before that a lieutenant general in the Ukrainian Armed Forces.

 Early life and education

 Andriy Vasylyovych Taran was born 4 March 1955 in the East Germanу city of Frankfurt an der Oder to a military family serving in the Soviet Army's Group of Soviet Forces in Germany.
 In the 1970s, he graduated from the Kyiv Higher Engineer School of Artillery (now the Ivan Chernyakhovsky National Defence University of Ukraine) specializing in military radio engineering.
 In the 1980s he graduated from the Air Defence Army Academy in Kyiv with a major in combat management.
 He also underwent studies at the Taras Shevchenko National University of Kyiv and the National Defence University in Washington.
 He is fluent in English and Russian as second languages.

 Military and diplomatic service

 In the early 90s, he served in the central office of the Ministry of Defence of Ukraine and then went to the Chief Directorate of Intelligence.
 He worked at the National Security and Defence Council of Ukraine as an expert in the Centre for Strategic Planning and Analysis, then returned to the central office of the Ministry of Defence in 1996.
 After leaving the Defence Ministry in 1999, he became a military attaché at the Embassy of Ukraine, Washington, D.C.
 From 2008, he was the Deputy Head of the Defence Intelligence of Ukraine.
 For five months ending in April 2016, he was the First Deputy Commander of the Armed Forces.
 In 2016, he retired at the age of 61 due to his age, holding the rank of lieutenant general.
 From September to November 2015, he worked in the Trilateral Contact Group on Ukraine.